 A permit is required for many development projects from a new apartment building to a backyard shed or paving an area of land.
 These projects may require a Building Permit, or a Development Permit, or both.
-After you've determined what kinds of projects are permitted on your property, application for a development permit at your nearest HRM Customer Service Centre (Alderney Gate or Bayers Road) will allow you to determine if the proposed use may be considered under the area land use by-law.
-If your application is for subdivision, a preliminary subdivision application may be appropriate.
+After you've determined what kinds of projects are permitted on your property, you can apply for a permit online.
+You can also apply online for a subdivision application.

 Many projects require you to submit three copies of the site plan and three copies of the project plan prior to building.
 Requirements vary from project to project, as do fees for the construction permit.
 The Construction Permits Application Guide provides guidance on required documents and fees.

 The Construction Application Form is an application for a Construction Permit for (or addition to) a single unit dwelling or a two unit dwelling.

 For more details on specific types of projects, please review these guides which contain checklists that will be useful when completing your construction application form.

 Ready to build now?
 Apply online for your permit.